raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     one-.->|end|recognized;
 </div>

-And we can also write this state machine it in JavaScript:
+And we can also write this DFA in JavaScript:

 ```javascript
 const start = token => {